If you did not file taxes in 2016, you and your parents may need a “Verification of Non-filing Letter” from the IRS.

 - Request “Verification of Non-filing Letter”

-- Download and send to firstname.lastname@example.org or print and submit via fax or in-person to Financial Aid
+- Download, print, and submit via fax or in-person to Financial Aid

 Note: the IRS Verification of Non-Filing Letter is unavailable to request by mail on the IRS website.